Joao4569/farm_fresh/README.md

 ### Products Template

 This template extends the base template and allows the user to view lists of products including some details of the products, their prices and product images.
-The superuser will be able to edit or delete inventory items if logged on to this page.
+The superuser will be able to edit or delete inventory items if logged in on this page.

 Contains the following: